AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/editCalculatorText/textEditor/markdown.rst

 Markdown
 =====================

 The main way to format your texts is to use the **Markdown syntax**.
-Note that Omni doesn't support everything in Markdown, but it does support the following:
+Note, that Omni doesn't support everything in Markdown, but it does support the following:

 .. contents:: :local:
   :depth: 1